learn-co-curriculum/dsc-z-score-p-value/README.md

 > In hypothesis testing you set a null hypothesis, then draw a sample, and test your null hypothesis based on that sample.

 For example, imagine your $H_0$ is $x=10$.
-Upon drawing a sample, you get a mean of $12$.
-With the p-value, you are going to obtain a probability that given a null hypothesis of $x=10$, you would observe a sample mean of 12.
+Upon drawing a sample, you get a mean of $12$. **With the p-value, you are going to obtain a probability that given a null hypothesis of $x=10$, you would observe a sample mean of 12.**

 > If your p-value is low, you will reject your null hypothesis.

-You will basically say that based on current evidence and testing, the null hypothesis is not true.
+You will basically say that **based on current evidence and testing, the null hypothesis is not true.**

 > If your p-value is high, you will fail to reject your null hypothesis.

-You will fail to reject the null hypothesis, that is, you will say that based on current evidence and testing, the null hypothesis cannot be rejected.
-You'll often see that the phrase "accepting a null hypothesis" is barely used.
-Generally, conclusions of tests will state "We reject $H_0$" or "We cannot reject $H_0$", which feels less definitive and leaves room for errors while testing.
+You will fail to reject the null hypothesis, that is, you will say that **based on current evidence and testing, the null hypothesis cannot be rejected.**

+You'll see that the phrase "accepting a null hypothesis" is barely used.
+This is because, conclusions of tests will state that "we reject $H_0$ in favor of $H_a$" or that "we cannot reject $H_0$ in favor of $H_a$", which feels less definitive and leaves room for errors while testing.

 >It is important to understand what you have **assumed** and what you have **observed**

 You assumed your population mean is 10, without actually observing that.
 You have observed a sample mean of 12 after testing your sample.

-You then verify whether what you obtained (sample mean) is consistent with what you have assumed (population mean).
+You then verify whether the sample mean you obtained is consistent with the population mean you have assumed.
 In other words, what are the chances of getting the result (sample mean) if the assumption is actually true (population mean).
 What is the probability that the sample mean is 12, assuming that the population mean is 10?

 **This chance or probability is called a p-value.**